AMS - Amsterdam

 Last updated: April 2026

-Amsterdam Schiphol has a well-regulated taxi system, which changes the usual taxi vs transfer calculation compared to other airports.
+Amsterdam Schiphol has a well-regulated taxi system, but it is regulated in a way most travellers get wrong — which changes the taxi vs transfer calculation.
 Here is how they compare.

 Schiphol taxis